mohamadsol525-dot/data-analysis-portfolio/Project-01-Bike-Rental/README.md

 ## Project Overview

-This project analyzes two full years of bike-sharing data (2011–2012) using **JMP** to uncover customer behavior patterns, demand drivers, and business insights.
+This project analyzes two full years of bike-sharing data from **2011 to 2012** using **JMP** to identify customer behavior patterns, demand drivers, and business insights.

 The analysis focuses on two customer segments — **Casual** and **Registered** — and examines how their behavior changes across time, weekdays, seasons, weather conditions, and extreme events.